plone/volto/docs/source/blocks/block-style-wrapper.md

 }
 ```

-The resultant injected custom CSS properties will have prefixed the name of the key.
+The resultant injected custom CSS properties will be prefixed with two dashes plus the name of the key, `--theme` in this example.

 ```html
 <div class="block teaser" style="--theme--background-color: #222, --theme--font-color: white">